-US Airways left the Star Alliance on March 30, 2014 and joined oneworld®, the alliance of which American is a founding member, on March 31, 2014.
+US Airways exited the Star Alliance on March 30, 2014 and joined oneworld®, the alliance of which American is a founding member, on March 31, 2014.
 US Airways Dividend Preferred members have been sent new membership cards and can enjoy the same oneworld® benefits as AAdvantage members, such as mileage earning and redemption opportunities, reciprocal elite relationships, and lounge access on other oneworld® carriers.

 Elite members of each airline's frequent flyer program have many benefits on the other carrier, such as priority check-in, complimentary checked bags, complimentary access to preferred seats, priority security, early boarding, and priority baggage delivery.
 American and US Airways' boarding announcements have been aligned to accommodate these passengers, and changes were made to closely align the boarding process.
 Customers with membership at US Airways Clubs are able to access the 35 American Admirals Clubs.
 Admirals Club members can access all 19 domestic US Airways Clubs.
+At Washington-Reagan, where each Carrier has a lounge, the Carriers have consolidated the Clubs.

 The Carriers have also unified certain customer policies including infant acceptance, unaccompanied minor age ranges, web and airport check-in windows, bereavement fares, and international documents verification.
-Checked bag fees and bag fee exemptions are also being aligned.
+Checked bag fees and bag fee exemptions have been aligned.
+In instances where a policy alignment has yet to be made, agents have been trained and systems have been programmed to make agents aware of any difference between American and US Airways.
+The New American has launched a transitional help desk for frontline agents of both Carriers.
+This help desk is staffed by employees from both American and US Airways and aids agents with their customer policy and procedure questions.